 The board may meet at the call of the president, or any three (3) board members, provided notice is given via postal or electronic mail at least seventy-two (72) hours before the convening of the meeting.

 The president may appoint such committees as he/she, the board of directors, or the organization deems necessary, with the exception of the Nominating Committee.
 When a committee chairperson is not an elected member of the board of directors, one board member shall be identified as the board’s liaison with the committee chairperson.

 Section Two—Nominating Committee

 There shall be a Nominating Committee that has as its sole responsibility to present to the state convention a slate of nominees, for consideration by the membership, for each office and directorship open for election.
 The responsibility of the Nominating Committee in no way prohibits active members, present and voting, from nominating qualified individuals from the floor.

 The Nominating Committee shall be comprised of one delegate from each chapter.
-The name of the voting delegate shall be submitted in writing by the chapter president or secretary to the state board of directors prior to the annual convention.
+The name of the voting delegate shall be submitted either orally or in writing by the chapter president or secretary to the president or vice president of the National Federation of the Blind of Florida prior to the beginning of the Nominating Committee meeting.
 A delegate must be an active member of the chapter he/she is representing.

 ARTICLE IX: DUES